thunderBiscuit/blog/posts/samourai-ricochet.md

 tainted_utxo -> your_utxo -> exchange
 ```

-But again, going back into every UTXO history is resource intensive; understanding this, samourai plays on that weakness and allows you to simply send your payment from one address to another a few times in a row, in effect creating hops between your initial utxo and the one that the exchange will recieve.
+The number of transactions chain analysis tools might look into can change, but again, going back into every UTXO history is resource intensive, and the furthest you go the more it is; understanding this, samourai plays on that weakness and allows you to simply send your payment from one address to another a few times in a row, in effect creating hops between your initial utxo and the one that the final payee (in this example the exchange) will recieve.

 ```md
 tainted_utxo -> your_utxo -> hop1 -> hop2 -> hop3 -> hop4 -> exchange
 ```

-Now a chain analysis tool going back only, say, 3 hops, will not find anything tainted about any of the utxos on the chain leading up to your payment.
+Now a chain analysis tool going back only, say, 3 hops, will not find anything tainted about any of the utxos on the chain leading up to the payment.

 ## Ricochet in Practice